mrmeswani/Robotics/RoboND-Rover-Project/README.md

 README.md - this file
 INSTALL.md - installation notes
 report.md  - project report
-code - folder with the source code
+src - folder with the source code

 This project was developed for the Udacity Robotics nano degree program.